 - Make sure to scrub the potatoes and dry them off since we are not peeling them.

 - A pairing knife will make the task of cutting the potatoes easier.

 - You can use any seasoning in this recipe.
 You can even coat it in melted cheese with seasoning.

 - It will taste best with ketchup, ranch dressing, salsa dip, schezwan sauce, or anything you like.

-- You can make the dry seasoning mix with shredded parmesan and spices together—no need to add flour for it.
+- You can mix the dry seasoning with shredded parmesan and spices together—no need to add flour.

 - Likewise, you can coat the potatoes with spices mixed in butter and mayonnaise.
 Add garlic powder as well if you prefer.